 - 1/2 cup canned bamboo shoots sliced

 - Fry the tortillas at 350 until crisp.
 Season with salt and dry on a wire rack.
 Reserve 2 tablespoons of the frying oil.

 - Scoop the solid coconut cream from the top of the can of coconut milk.
-In one bowl, put 1/2 cup of the water and 2 tablespoons of the cream.
+In one bowl, put 1/2 cup of the coconut water and 2 tablespoons of the cream.
 Set aside.
 In another bowl, put the remaining coconut cream.
 Discard the remaining coconut water.

-- In the bowl with the coconut cream, add the sour cream and juice form the lime.
+- In the bowl with the coconut cream, add the sour cream and juice from the lime.
 Stir to mix well, using a hand blender if you need to.
 Season with salt and set aside in the fridge.

 - Put the reserved frying oil from step 1 into a frying pan over medium high heat.
 Add in the curry paste and cook about 3 minutes stirring often.
 Add in the reserved coconut cream and water from step 2 and stir to combine.
 Cook 2 minutes.